In this article :

 Key in the scope of work details and attach the relevant files.

-At any point, you can Save as Draft.
+At any point, you can Save it as a Draft.
 This draft can then be accessed from within your RFP list.

 Add the recipients, type in a message, and click the Send request button.
 Recipients can continue to be added up until the point the winning proposal has been selected.